-72. Southern Pacific Company, 68 Cal.
-2d 243 (1968), 436 P.2d 889.
-The Court reversed a Commission decision rejecting the request by Petitioner (supported by the Commission staff) that Petitioner be authorized to install a sophisticated automatic crossing gate at certain rail crossing in Tehama County.
-The Court concluded that the decision must be annulled because the Commission had failed to make Findings of Fact on all material issues as required by Section 1705.

-73. Greyhound Lines, Inc., 65 Cal.
+- 74. Greyhound Lines, Inc., 65 Cal.
 2d 811 (1967), 423 P.2d 556.
 The Court reversed an order requiring petitioner to institute peak hour commute service in certain portions of the San Francisco Bay Area.
 The Court concluded that the Commission failed to render separately stated Findings of Fact on all material issues as required by Section 1705.
 The Commission corrected that omission and prevailed in the Court a year later.
 (See Para.
-71).

-74. Edward J. Sokol, 65 Cal.
+72). - 75.
+Edward J. Sokol, 65 Cal.
 2d 247 (1966), 418 P.2d 265.
 In an order which led to the adoption of Local Exchange Carrier ("LEC") Rule 31 (see Goldin at Para.
-55, supra), the Court reversed a Commission order requiring telephone corporations to summarily discontinue service to subscribers when advised by any law enforcement agency that the service was being used for unlawful purposes.
-The Court concluded that the procedure by which telephone service was terminated on such a basis must include submission of the claim of unlawfulness to a magistrate for a determination of probable cause.

-75. Pacific Telephone & Telegraph Co., California Independent Telephone Association; Edward J. Blincoe, 62 Cal.
+56, supra), the Court reversed a Commission order requiring telephone corporations to summarily discontinue service to subscribers when advised by any law enforcement agency that the service was being used for unlawful purposes.
+The Court concluded that the procedure by which telephone service was terminated on such a basis must include submission of the claim of unlawfulness to a magistrate for a determination of probable cause. - 76.
+Pacific Telephone & Telegraph Co., California Independent Telephone Association; Edward J. Blincoe, 62 Cal.
 2d 634 (1965), 401 P.2d 353.
-The Courtreversed that portion of the Commission's order ordering rate refunds.
+The Court reversed that portion of the Commission's order ordering rate refunds.
 The Court concluded that the refund portion of the order violated the proscription on retroactive ratemaking set forth in Section 728.
-(See Ponderosa at Para.16 but also see Edison at Para.
-59, supra.)
-The balance of petitioner's contentions, regarding prospective rates, were rejected.

-76. River Lines, Inc., 62 Cal.
+(See Ponderosa at Para.17 but also see Edison at Para.
+60, supra.)
+The balance of petitioner's contentions, regarding prospective rates, were rejected. - 77.
+River Lines, Inc., 62 Cal.
 2d 244 (1965), 398 P.2d 144.
-The Court affirmed a Commission decision rejecting a claim by a barge company engaged in hauling petroleum by water that rates charged by a competing pipeline corporation were unreasonably low.

-77. Ventura County Waterworks District No. 5, 61 Cal.
+The Court affirmed a Commission decision rejecting a claim by a barge company engaged in hauling petroleum by water that rates charged by a competing pipeline corporation were unreasonably low. - 78.
+Ventura County Waterworks District No. 5, 61 Cal.
 2d 462 (1964), 393 P.2d 168.
 The Court reversed a Commission decision granting a Certificate of Public Convenience and Necessity to a private water corporation.
 The Court held that the Commission had erroneously "excluded all evidence that the [public] district [Petitioner] could provide better and more economical service than [the water corporation]."
 The Court noted that a certified entity was entitled to a hearing before a competitor could be granted a CPCN.
 (Section 1005.)
-Why Section 1005 has not been amended to exclude competitive industries is a mystery.
+Why Section 1005 has not been amended to exclude competitive industries is a mystery. - 79.
+Northern California Association to Preserve Bodega Head and Harbor,

-78. Northern California Association to Preserve Bodega Head and Harbor, Inc., 61 Cal.
+Inc., 61 Cal.
 2d 126 (1964), 390 P.2d 200.
 Affirming a Commission order granting a Certificate of Public Convenience and Necessity to PG&E to operate a nuclear facility at Bodega Bay, the Court concluded that (1) the Commission was not preempted from inquiring into safety questions apart from radiation hazards, (2) a party that has failed to seek timely judicial review of a Commission decision may not cure such failure by a series of late-filed petitions to modify or reopen a proceeding, and (3) the record of the underlying Commission proceeding supported the Commission's conclusion with regard to non-radiation related safety issues.
 While, unpublished portions of St. Helena (Para.
-25) call point (2) into question, the Commission decision denying of PG&E's 2016 petition for modification of a 2014 Commission decision; the Commission concluded that "(t)he issues raised in PG&E's application for rehearing are time-barred."
+26) call point (2) into question, the Commission recently relied on this decision to deny PG&E's application for rehearing of a 2017 Commission decision denying of PG&E's 2016 petition for modification of a 2014 Commission decision; the Commission concluded that "(t)he issues raised in PG&E's application for rehearing are time-barred."